python-elective-kea/fall2023/source/ses2.rst

 `Solution <exercises/solution/02_lists/sorted_exercises.rst>`_

-| The following data should be presented as either a list or a tuple.
+| The following data should be presented as either a list or a tuple, or as a combination of both.
 | Your job is to choose the right one.
 | Hint: A list is a collection of the same type of data, a tuple is a record (e.g. in a database a **record** is called a **row**)